sindresorhus/parent-directories/readme.md

 Type: `string`\
 Default: `process.cwd()`

-The starting point directory to return paths from.
+The current working directory from which to generate parent paths.